diasfrancisco/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Milestone 3

 To achieve milestone 3, I had to edit the README file (the current file you are viewing) to document the use of this model in the current project.
-The current model will be run in a new virtual environment on my local machine, with multiple iterations looking to add features such as user & computer inputs, win screens, a countdown timer, repetiion until one party achieves 3 wins, game simulation and further optional features.
+The current model will be run in a new virtual environment on my local machine, with multiple iterations looking to add features such as user & computer inputs, win screens, a countdown timer, repetition until one party achieves 3 wins, game simulation and further optional features.